-Campers will meet daily at the time you have selected for approximately 45 minutes.
+Campers will meet daily or weekly depending on the section you have selected for approximately 60 minutes.

 Zoom is a free and easy to use platform that lets people connect through a desktop or mobile app.
 It is recommended that you have the Zoom app downloaded on your child’s computer, tablet, or mobile device in advance of the start of Camp.
 If you don't already have an account, click here to sign-up for free.

-Campers will be given a daily assignment in the form of a photo challenge that can be completed the same day.
+After each session campers will be given an assignment in the form of a photo challenge that can be completed before the next session.
 Depending on the camper, it should take about 1-2 hours per photo challenge.
 Some examples of photo challenges are:

 - Portraits of a family pet